Center for Provider WellbeingMake A Donation

 Commitment to Wellbeing and Engagement

-The Center for Provider Wellbeing is entirely supported by the generous donations of our community to The Foundation of FirstHealth and the Reid Physician Enrichment Endowment.
+The Center for Provider Wellbeing is fully funded by the generous donations from our community through The Foundation of FirstHealth and the Reid Physician Enrichment Endowment.

 Confidentiality is imperative to our program.
 No records of services are accessible by FirstHealth administration or any other provider without consent.
 The Center for Provider Wellbeing staff and consultants are obligated by law, ethics codes, and licensing bodies to uphold the highest standards of confidentiality.